-5.3 The Board President/Chair shall advise any member of the public wishing to address the Board that he/she will have a time limit for each item identified with a maximum time of fifteen (15) minutes for the entire meeting.
+5.3 The Board President/Chair shall advise any member of the public wishing to address the Board that they will have a time limit for each item identified with a maximum time of fifteen (15) minutes for the entire meeting.

-5.4 As the member of the public addresses each previously identified agenda item, his/her remarks shall be timed to ensure that the policy is followed.
+5.4 As the member of the public addresses each previously identified agenda item, their remarks shall be timed to ensure that the policy is followed.